 NOTE 3: UE data collection, model delivery and transfer to the UE and model identification/management are not within the scope of the study.

 NOTE 4: RAN and UE is out of scope for any AI/ML operations related to Vertical Federated Learning, VFL.

-Editor's note: NOTE 3 should also be reflected in description of key issue for objective WT#1.4 and NOTE 4 should also be reflected in description of key issue for objectiveWT#2.